bbauska/JS-svg/README.md

 <p>As you can see, SVG is written in such a way as to preserve the
 semantics of the code.
-Search engines love this; no longer are they looking at an impenetrable wall of pixels; they can clearly see the *intent* within the markup.
-In this case, four circles displayed in the order they're written, with a title for extra accessibility.
+Search engines love this; no longer are they looking at an impenetrable wall of pixels; they can clearly see the
+<i>intent</i> within the markup.
+In this case, four circles displayed in the
+order they're written, with a title for extra accessibility.
 Figure 1-1 shows how this markup appears when rendered.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->